vicky61992/R_Project_Shiny_Dashboard/README.md

 In third tab user are allow to select fighter, oppenent and weight division.
 In fourth tab you can find the Github Repository URL of this shiny application.

-# To Run the Application run below code in your R-Studio
+# To Run the Application run below codes in your R-Studio.
- # first install the R package "devtools","elo","shinydashboard" , if not installed
+ ## first install the R package "devtools","elo","shinydashboard" , if not installed
  Run Below commonds first

  install.packages("elo")